YohanWD/WTManageSquadron/README.md

 You can tweak the optional vars to adapt to your own liking

-Scnenario example :
+Scenario example :
 You set up :
 - consecutive_day_of_inactivty = 5
 - min_activity_required = 200
-We take Billy activity on the last 5 days: [360,360,360,280,150] (not flag as inactive) We take John : [100,100,100,0,0] (flag as inactive) But wait, what about Gigi who just came in and has 0 activity: [0,100,150]
+We take Billy activity on the last 5 days: [360,360,360,280,150] (not flag as inactive)
+We take John : [100,100,100,0,0] (flag as inactive)
+But wait, what about Gigi who just came in and has 0 activity: [0,100,150]

 Note : player can gather a maximum of 360 activity point each 3 days